LeoMx11/06-Integration_Project/README.md

 In the home page of this repository, click the blue Code icon and then press Download Zip at the bottom of the menu.

-Then find the pathname for this file (on Mac I search for it in the Finder app and then Ctrl+Click and select "Copy file as Pathname".
+Then find the pathname for this file (on Mac I search for it in the Finder app and then Ctrl+Click and select "Copy file as Pathname").
 Then it is in your clipboard.

 Then we will transfer the zip file to our pod account using `scp` in a Terminal Window: